Singapore aims to keep local problem gamblers out of casinos

 “ONEROUS” PROPOSALS

-Analysts were divided on the impact of the proposals, which also include a fine of up to 10 percent of annual gaming revenues generated by the operators of Singapore’s two multi-billion-dollar casino-resorts, Las Vegas Sands Corp (LVS.N) and Genting Singapore Plc (GENS.SI).
+Analysts were divided on the impact of the proposals, which also include a fine of up to 10 percent of annual gaming revenues generated by the operators of Singapore’s two multi-billion-dollar casino-resorts, Las Vegas Sands Corp and Genting Singapore Plc.

-The maximum penalty that Casino Regulatory Authority can now impose is S$1 million.
+The maximum penalty that Casino Regulatory Authority can now impose is S$1 million ($785,000).
 But after amendments to the law are passed, fines could potentially exceed $200 million.

 Maybank Kim Eng analyst Yin Shao Yang said the amendments were “onerous” and could hurt gaming and unnerve investors.